vavoor/pipifax-lang/pipifax-spec.md

 ### Comments

-Comments start with the #-character and last until the end of the the compiler construction tools, e.g., UTF-8 with Java-based tools, ASCII,line.
+Comments start with the #-character and last until the end of the line.

-**Exmaple**

 ```
 # This is a comment line